 Property managers will always have a place in real estate and the role will continue to evolve.
-Every asset needs someone to manage expenses, collect rent, and provides customer service and the downturn in the economy has put an increased focus on optimizing operating efficiency.
-With that said, future property managers may be asked to provide higher level services to owners.
+Every asset needs someone to manage expenses, collect rent, and provide customer service.
+The ever-evolving increased focus on optimizing operating efficiency will require future property managers to provide an even higher level of service to owners.
 Wall Street has become a major player in the real estate industry and its ownership has increased the level of scrutiny and sophistication required at the property management level.
 Based on experience, property managers can assist in development by suggesting layouts and plans that maximize efficiency and lower replacement costs.
 They can provide detailed financial analysis of the property and forecast trends in the market as well.
-As property management becomes more sophisticated, barriers to entry will increase, but it will always be a profession that provides opportunity at the entry level position.
+As property management becomes more sophisticated, barriers to entry will increase but it will always serve as an appealing entry point to the real estate industry.